top of page

 Why is this?
 It’s because readers want to perceive the tale’s themes on their own.

 Therefore, it’s a tragedy when a story’s theme becomes the story itself and overwhelms the plot like a pack of wolves brooding over their day’s catch.
-This is a no-no in the fiction industry because viewers and readers want to participate in an act of discovery.
+This is a no-no in the fiction industry because viewers and readers want to participate in discovery.
 Skillful storytellers don’t let the audience catch on with the theme or moral until about two-thirds through the tale.

-In the movie, Rebecca (1940), the chief antagonist of the story isn’t introduced until a third into the movie.
+In the movie, Rebecca (1940), the chief antagonist of the story, isn’t introduced until a third into the movie.
 The protagonist (Mrs. de Winter) doesn’t fully realize what she’s gotten herself into until much later than that.

 When the story’s message is thrown at the viewer’s face up front, the discovery experience is spoiled.
 What purpose does the viewer have left to keep watching?